Pitot-Static Errors

 Components of Pitot-Static System

-- Pitot Tube: Usually located on the wing or fuselage, facing the direction of flight.
+- Pitot Tube: Usually mounted on a wing or fuselage, facing into the airflow.

-- Static Port: Often located on the side of the fuselage, away from airflow disturbances.
+- Static Port: Located on the fuselage side, away from airflow disturbances.

-- Altimeter: Measures static pressure to indicate altitude.
+- Altimeter: Uses static pressure to indicate altitude.

-- Vertical Speed Indicator: Uses changes in static pressure to indicate the rate of climb or descent.
+- Vertical Speed Indicator: Measures rate of change in static pressure to show climb or descent.

 Types of Pitot-Static Errors